About The Final Revolution

 Johnny Byrne’s Children of the Gods explored a race of beings who don’t act with particularly strong ethics, and that race doesn’t always know why it does what it does — it follows routines, essentially, much the same way we do when we keep doing things the same way when there may be improved methods for doing the same things (yes, VCR owners, I’m talking to you).

 A few hundred years ago, as long as you could understand fire, you were probably up on technology.
 Gunpowder started to change that.
 Now, in an age of space travel, nuclear power, cloud-based computing, microwave ovens, etc. — how many of us really understand everything that we use every day?
 Lack of understanding and fear go hand in hand.
 Believe what you want about GMOs for example — much of the debate about GMOs is more about fear than about science.
-We live in an age where paranoia on any side of an argument beings to alter the argument itself.
+We live in an age where paranoia on any side of an argument begins to alter the argument itself.

 Space: 1999 is no different.
 They do use technology now that they don’t quite have a handle on — in this book, it saved their lives, while nearly killing them — and if they’d had all the facts, they’d have been safe and the bad things on Rua would have happened just the way they were planned to happen, with no harm to the Alphans — had they been passive, they’d have been fine.
 So what if evil would have been allowed to prosper?